Course Registration and Other Regulations

 Certificate program, undergraduate: A formal award certifying the satisfactory completion of an organized program of study at the postsecondary level and typically carrying 12-18 credits.
 Certificates should be designed as: (1) supplementary to other degree programs by providing students with new competencies for professional development or lifelong learning; or (2) building blocks toward future degree completion.

-Change of schedule (or drop/add): Dates and times when you can make changes in your term courses.
+Change of schedule (or drop/add): Dates and times when you can make changes to your course registration.
 Consult the academic calendar for specific dates and times.

 Closed class: When maximum enrollment in a course has been met, no more students can be accommodated.

-Co-Major: is designed to provide a complementary perspective to a student’s primary major and carries at least 30 credits.
+Co-Major: is designed to provide a complementary perspective to a student’s primary major.
 Students receive the degree designation of their primary major with the co-major listed on the transcript.
 Some co-majors may have areas of concentration.

 Course level: (See Course number below.)
-100-level courses are generally introductory; 200-level more advanced; 300 and 400-levels for juniors and seniors; 500 and above for graduate students.
+100 and 200-level courses are generally considered to be introductory or intermediate; 300 and 400-level courses are considered to be more advanced and reserved for juniors and seniors; 500-level and above courses are reserved for graduate students.

-Course modifier: A letter or numeric symbol designating a different content within a general course.
+Course modifier: A letter or numeric symbol added to the end of a course number that indicates a different content or a specialized version of a general course.

 Course number: Three-digit number that follows a departmental abbreviation used to identify a course, for example ENG 111.
 The course number is an indication of course level.

 Course reference number (CRN): A five-digit code used to identify each section of a course for registration.
-It is in effect only for the current term.
+CRNs change from term to term.

 Credit/no-credit: Credit/no-credit courses are not calculated in your GPA and are not recorded using standard letter grades.
-See the Grades chapter for more detail.
+There are rules with courses taken as credit/no-credit, see the Grades chapter for more details.

-Degree Audit Report: A report of your completed course work and current registration matched with degree requirements of your declared major; it identifies deficiencies and lists courses to satisfy specific requirements.
+Degree Audit: A report of your completed course work and active registrations (courses registered in the current and any future term) applied to the requirements of your degree program; it identifies deficiencies and lists courses that can be taken to satisfy specific requirements.
 Degree audits are available online at https://uachieve.miamioh.edu/selfservice/general/home.html.

-Division: An academic part of the university with its own requirements.
-Miami has seven divisions: College of Arts and Science, College of Creative Arts, College of Education, Health and Society, College of Engineering and Computing, Farmer School of Business, Graduate School, and College of Liberal Studies and Applied Science.
+Division: An academic unit within the university with its own requirements.
+Miami has seven divisions: College of Arts and Science, College of Creative Arts, College of Education, Health and Society, College of Engineering and Computing, Farmer School of Business, Graduate School, and College of Liberal Arts and Applied Science.

 Doctoral Degree: The highest award a student can earn for graduate study.
 Doctoral degrees generally require the successful completion of at least 90 semester credit hours (or 135 quarter credit hours) of work beyond the bachelor’s degree or at least 60 semester credit hours (or 90 quarter credit hours) beyond the master’s degree.
 Deviations from these credit hour guidelines require proper justification and state approval.
 The Doctor of Philosophy (PhD) is a research degree and involves preparation for the conduct of independent research and the discovery of new knowledge.
 Doctoral degrees may also recognize preparation for professional practice.

-Incomplete grade: May be assigned when a student and an instructor formally agree to a plan to complete unfinished course work.
+Incomplete grade: May be assigned when a student and an instructor formally agree to a plan to complete unfinished course work after the official end of a semester/term.
 See Grades section for more detail.

 Independent Work: see full definition